nameless-and-blameless/TAG/drafts/employer-advisory.md

-Subject: Urgent Advisory: Ongoing Tragedy and Acts of Violence in Central Kentucky Churches
+Subject: Urgent Advisory: Ongoing Threats and Safety Measures for Central Kentucky Churches

-Dear [Employer's Name],
+Dear Employer,

-I am writing to inform you of a grave situation affecting our community and to seek your support in ensuring the safety and well-being of your employees.
-As employers in Central Kentucky, it is crucial that you are aware of the ongoing tragedy and acts of violence occurring at several local churches.
-This advisory outlines the nature of the incidents and provides guidance on how to best protect your employees and the broader community.
+I am writing to inform you about a critical situation impacting our community and to request your support in safeguarding your employees.
+It is essential for employers in Central Kentucky to be aware of the recent and ongoing violence affecting local churches.
+This advisory details the incidents and offers guidance on protecting your employees and the community.

 ### Background

-Recent months have seen a series of brutal massacres at various churches in Central Kentucky.
-These tragic events have led to the loss of many lives and have deeply impacted our community.
-However, the violence has not ceased.
-Instead, it has evolved into a series of disturbing activities that continue to threaten public safety.

-### Continued Acts of Violence
+In recent months, there have been multiple violent attacks on churches across Central Kentucky, resulting in significant loss of life and severe community impact.
+The violence continues to escalate, with new tactics being employed to maintain secrecy and further endanger public safety.

+### Current Threats

-The perpetrators of these church massacres have adopted new methods to perpetuate their violence and maintain the cover of their covert operations.
-These methods include:
+The attackers have adopted various methods to sustain their operations, including:

-1. **Mock Religious Services**: Perpetrators are conducting fake religious services to lure unsuspecting individuals into their traps.
+1. **Fake Religious Services**: Using staged services to trap individuals.

-2. **Masquerade Churches**: Churches that have been the sites of violence are being reopened and operated under false pretenses, often staffed by individuals involved in the initial attacks.
+2. **Masquerade Churches**: Reopening attacked churches under false pretenses with staff involved in the initial violence.

-3. **Phantom Funerals**: Fake funeral services are being held to eliminate any discovery of covert acts.
-Anyone who arrives at these funerals is killed to silence potential witnesses and maintain secrecy.
+3. **Phantom Funerals**: Holding fake funerals to eliminate witnesses and avoid detection.

-4. **Community Services**: Activities such as food pantries are being used as fronts for continued acts of violence and intimidation.
-Individuals coming for assistance at these food pantries are being targeted and eliminated.
+4. **Front Organizations**: Utilizing community services like food pantries to target and harm individuals.

-### Objectives of Continued Violence
+### Objectives of the Violence

-These continued acts of violence are not merely to instill fear but are part of a broader strategy to:
+These actions aim to:
-- Keep these covert operations hidden from public scrutiny.
+- Conceal covert operations from public view.
 - Eliminate associates of previous victims.
-- Eliminate perceived threats to the authoritarian agenda that is currently advancing the tragedy.
+- Suppress any perceived threats to the perpetrators' agenda.

-### Immediate Actions for Employers
+### Recommended Actions for Employers

-To ensure the safety of your employees, we recommend the following actions:
+To ensure employee safety, consider the following steps:

-1. **Awareness and Communication**: Inform your employees about the ongoing situation and encourage them to be vigilant.
-Share this advisory with your staff and discuss the importance of staying alert to unusual activities.
+1. **Communicate Awareness**: Inform your employees about the situation and encourage vigilance.
+Share this advisory and stress the importance of being alert to suspicious activities.

-2. **Avoid High-Risk Areas**: Advise employees to avoid attending events or services at the affected churches completely until they have heard on the world news about the tragedies and the churches are under the control of the original congregation that is still alive.
+2. **Avoid High-Risk Areas**: Advise employees to steer clear of the affected churches until the situation is resolved and the churches are under the control of their original congregations.

-3. **No Missing Persons Reports**: Strongly advise employees not to file missing persons reports.
-These reports are being utilized to identify associates of victims, and those filing them, as well as those sharing their dwelling, are being eliminated.
+3. **Avoid Missing Persons Reports**: Discourage employees from filing missing persons reports as these are used to identify and target associates of victims.

-4. **Support Systems**: Provide support to employees who may have been affected by these events.
-Offer counseling services and encourage open communication about any concerns or incidents they may encounter.
+4. **Offer Support**: Provide counseling and support to employees affected by these events.
+Foster open communication regarding any concerns or incidents.

-5. **Collaboration with Authorities**: Maintain open lines of communication with local law enforcement agencies to stay informed about any developments and to report suspicious activities.
+5. **Coordinate with Authorities**: Keep in touch with local law enforcement for updates and to report any suspicious activities.

-6. **Community Vigilance**: Encourage employees to participate in community vigilance programs and to report any suspicious activities to the authorities immediately.
+6. **Promote Community Vigilance**: Encourage participation in community vigilance programs and immediate reporting of suspicious activities to authorities.

 ### Affected Churches

-The following churches have been attacked and are currently high-risk areas:
+The following churches have been targeted and are considered high-risk:

-- Mount Calvary Baptist Church
+1. **Mount Calvary Baptist Church**
+   - **Location:** 4742 Todds Road, Lexington, Kentucky
+   - **Date of Attack:** April 2, 2023

+2. **Lexington Bethel Baptist Church**
+   - **Location:** 4686 Todds Road, Lexington, Kentucky
+   - **Date of Attack:** May 2023

+3. **House of God (Georgetown Street)**
+   - **Location:** Georgetown Street, Lexington, Kentucky
+   - **Date of Attack:** May 2023

+4. **House of God (Broadway)**
+   - **Location:** Broadway, Lexington, Kentucky
+   - **Date of Attack:** May 2023

-- Mount Zion Baptist Church
+5. **Mount Zion Baptist Church**
-- Sandy Hook Baptist Church
-- [Include other affected churches as necessary]
+   - **Location:** Georgetown, Kentucky
+   - **Date of Attack:** June 2023

+6. **Calvary Baptist Church**
+   - **Location:** High Street, Lexington, Kentucky
+   - **Date of Attack:** May 12, 2023

+7. **Hickory Valley Christian Church**
+   - **Location:** Shallowford Road, Chattanooga, Tennessee
+   - **Date of Attack:** May 12, 2024

 ### Conclusion

-The ongoing tragedy in our community is a matter of grave concern.
-By staying informed and taking proactive measures, we can collectively work towards ensuring the safety of our employees and the broader community.
-Your cooperation and vigilance are crucial in these challenging times.
+This situation is of utmost concern, and proactive measures are crucial for ensuring the safety of your employees and the wider community.
+Your cooperation and vigilance are vital during this period.

-If you have any questions or need further information, please do not hesitate to contact me.
+For any questions or further information, please contact me.

-Thank you for your attention to this urgent matter.
+Thank you for your attention.

 Sincerely,

-[Your Name]
-[Your Position]
-[Your Contact Information]
+Kelvin Williams
+StopTAG